MariusDL/Job-finder/README.md

 - Worker can launch google maps from the app to navigate to the job location
 - A worker can cancel a job that he accepted and the job goes back to the pending list
 - The user that posted the job can cancel it only if the job has not been accepted by a worker
+- All the data is stored in Firebase

 # Prerequisites
 - Android 8.0 (API level 26)